How To Remove Halloween Face Paint or Makeup

-For safety reasons many schools, churches and other social events ask for facepaint instead of masks.
-We understand the reasoning, but sometimes it’s not the easiest to take back off.
-Knowing what’s in your medicine cabinet already that will do the duty means you can remove it before they pass out face first on the sofa leaving stains for years to come.
+For safety reasons many schools, churches and other social events ask for kids to wear face paint instead of masks.
+We understand the reasoning, but sometimes it’s not the easiest to take off.
+Knowing what’s in your medicine cabinet already that will do the duty means you can remove the paint before your kids pass out face first on the sofa leaving stains for years to come.

 Follow Topics for more like this

 Follow for more stories like this

 Individually, each one of these face paint removers will do the trick, hopefully if you don’t have one you have the other!

 1. Vaseline: For years this has been the standby of high school theater students across the country.
 Apply and wipe away immediately, no wait time!

 2. Baby Wipes: Fold your baby wipe in half length-wise and then in half again horizontally (so you have a small square).
 This will help keep it from tearing and give you a little more oompf when it comes to removing caked on Frankenstein face.
 It might require a few wipes, but they are an especially good strategy if you want to remove face paint on the go.